ToolWeb Logo

 • Use the hyphen toggle deliberately: keep dashes for human-readable logs and switch to the compact form when a system rejects non-alphanumeric characters.

-Supported Formats and Features
+What Formats and Features Are Fully Supported?

-This generator focuses on the formats developers actually paste into code and databases.
+Direct Answer: This generator focuses on the formats developers actually paste into code and databases.
 Every UUID is emitted as a 32-character hexadecimal value, presented either in the canonical hyphenated layout of 8-4-4-4-12 groups or, with one toggle, as a continuous 32-character string with the dashes stripped out.

 You can produce a single UUID for a quick task or a bulk list of up to 1000, returned as a clean block ready to copy.
 Both version 1 and version 4 are first-class options, and the copy controls let you grab one identifier at a time or the entire output in a single action.
 Because the values are plain text, they drop directly into SQL inserts, JSON payloads, environment files, CSV fixtures, and source code without any reformatting.

-In professional engineering work, UUIDs underpin systems that must scale beyond a single server.
+Direct Answer: In professional engineering work, UUIDs underpin systems that must scale beyond a single server.
 Backend developers use them as primary keys so a sharded or replicated database can generate IDs on any node without a coordinating sequence.
 Mobile and offline-first apps assign UUIDs on the device so records created without a connection still sync cleanly once the device comes back online, with no risk of two phones picking the same number.

 QA engineers and SREs lean on bulk generation to build large, realistic datasets and to stamp correlation IDs across distributed traces.
 Data engineers use UUIDs as surrogate keys in warehouses where natural keys are messy or sensitive.
 For all of these roles, a tool that produces standards-compliant identifiers on demand, without leaving the browser, fits naturally into a fast development loop.

-This UUID Generator is fast because it does the entire job on your machine.
+Direct Answer: This UUID Generator is fast because it does the entire job on your machine.
 There is no upload step, no server round trip, and no queue, so the time between clicking Generate and seeing results is limited only by your browser, not your network.
-Producing a single UUID is effectively instant, and even a full batch of 1000 identifiers is generated in a few milliseconds because each value is just a short sequence of random or time-derived bytes formatted as hex.
+Producing a single UUID is effectively quick, and even a full batch of 1000 identifiers is generated in a few milliseconds because each value is just a short sequence of random or time-derived bytes formatted as hex.

 Once the page has loaded it also works offline, meaning you can keep generating identifiers on a plane, in a locked-down environment, or with no connection at all.
 There is nothing to install and no rate limit, so you can regenerate as many times as you like without throttling or sign-in walls slowing you down.

-Privacy is built into how this tool operates: every UUID is created locally in your browser and is never transmitted, logged, or stored on any server.
+Direct Answer: Privacy is built into how this tool operates: every UUID is created locally in your browser and is never transmitted, logged, or stored on any server.
 That matters because identifiers are often tied to real records, customers, or internal systems, and uploading them to a third-party service could expose structure you would rather keep private.
 Here, the values exist only on your device until you copy them.

 On the security side, version 4 UUIDs are produced using the browser's cryptographically secure random number generator, which gives the high entropy needed to make collisions and guessing impractical, an important property when a UUID is used as an unguessable token in a URL.
 Keep in mind that v1 UUIDs are predictable by design, since they encode a timestamp, so prefer v4 anywhere an identifier doubles as a security boundary.

-A few recurring mistakes undermine otherwise good UUID usage.
+Direct Answer: A few recurring mistakes undermine otherwise good UUID usage.

 • Treating a v1 UUID as a secret.
 Because v1 embeds time and node data, it is guessable; never use it as a password reset token or access key.
 Use v4 for anything security-sensitive.